DDAKUN/DDAKUN.github.io/index.md

 You can reach me at [zhoujiahao@whu.edu.cn](mailto:zhoujiahao@whu.edu.cn)

 ## News📰
+* *2024.06*: Graduated from Wuhan University!
+I earned the top spot and received the award for Outstanding Bachelor's Thesis!
+Big thanks to my advisor and everyone who supported me!
 * *2024.04*: One paper is accepted by **Fire**!
 * *2024.03*: One paper is accepted by **JAG**!
 * *2024.01*: Our team won the **Outstanding Prize** of Innova University Student Innovation Achievement Award (2 candidates per year in WHU).